 Identity can be verified by submitting the following documents:

-- For non-military applicants: a legible copy of a valid government issued photo ID such as a driver license, state ID or passport.
+- For non-military applicants: a color legible copy of a valid government issued photo ID such as a driver license, state ID or passport.

 - For undergraduate military and veteran applicants: a government issued JST or CCAF; APUS will order the JST on behalf of the student.